Safe Computing at NC State

 To deter snooping , use a screen lock.
 To deter theft, engrave identifying information on the machine itself.

-- Your Unity ID
+- Unity credentials

-- Choose a strong one.
+- Choose a strong password.

-- Don't write it down.
+- Don't write your password down.

 - Don't let anyone watch you type it.